rowolff/typescript-stuff/README.md

 - when using if/switches etc performing null checks, union types that include null as an option are control-flow-converted to non-nullable types (same works with undefined)
 - const someThing?: number // is an optional (and the same as union type number | undefined)
 - interfaces are compile time only features used for type checking. in the compiled js, interfaces are gone
+- A function signature (or type signature, or method signature) defines input and output of functions or methods.
+A signature can include: parameters and their types. a return value and type. exceptions that might be thrown or passed back